sancharibag/sancharibag/README.md

 - 💞️ I’m looking to collaborate on coding projects.
 - 📫 How to reach me instagram- sanchari_06_
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I don't like butterfly
+- ⚡ Fun fact: I don't like butterflies.

 <!---
 sancharibag/sancharibag is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.